-You may think that only younger children read aloud but older children do silent reading but I would suggest that even at Primary 6 level, they still continue to read aloud, more so if they do not speak Mandarin at home.
+You may think that only younger children read aloud but older children practise silent reading.
+However, I would suggest that even at Primary 6 level, they still continue to read aloud, more so if they do not speak Mandarin at home.

 How do you ensure that you maintain your standard when you are pressed for time and not let anxiety overcome you?
 The magic word is “Practice”.

-It is not enough that you do your paper well or write an excellent piece of essay.
-The question is did you complete all within the time limit?
+It is not enough that you do your paper well or write an excellent essay piece.
+The question is did you complete the PSLE Chinese exam within the time limit?

-So as the PSLE approaches, it helps a tonne to do lots of practice papers to familiarise yourself with the examination format.
+So as the PSLE Chinese exam approaches, it helps a tonne to do lots of practice papers to familiarise yourself with the examination format.

-I always tell my students that facing PSLE is like going for a battle.
-We prepare ourselves well and do whatever we can but we never underestimate our "enemey".
+I always tell my students that facing PSLE Chinese exam is like prepping for a battle.
+We prepare ourselves well and do whatever we can but we never underestimate our “enemy”.

-We remain humble and fight till the end and we never relax till the examination is over.
-The fruits of your labour will taste all the more sweeter if you have worked hard for it.
+We remain humble and fight till the end and we never relax till PSLE Chinese exam ends.
+The fruits of your labour will taste all the sweeter if you have worked hard for them.

 Last but not least, it isn’t the end of the world if you can’t get into the secondary school you want.
 For all you know, it might be the start of another amazing journey.
 The road ahead is long and life has many more lessons for you to learn.